tech-learning-collective/tech-learning-collective.github.io/_events/workshop-2019-10-27-tor-what-is-it-good-for-absolutely-everything.md

     - Tech Learning Collective
 performers:
     - Tech Learning Collective
+teaser: This workshop is a two-hour mini-intensive digital safety workshop focused on the free Tor Browser.
+Tor is a free, state-of-the-art, privacy-enhancing Web browser, SOCKS proxy, and anonymizing overlay mixnet.
+Don't worry if you don't know what these terms mean, that's what the workshop is for!
 ---

 The Tech Learning Collective invites you to join us for *{{ page.title }}*, a two-hour mini-intensive digital safety workshop focused on the Tor Project.
 Tor is a free, state-of-the-art, privacy-enhancing Web browser, SOCKS proxy, and anonymizing overlay mixnet.
 Don't worry if you don't know what these terms mean, that's what the workshop is for!